 Revised yield response to price:

 In the GTAP model, the response of crop yields to crop price is determined by the yield-price elasticity value.
 In the original modeling, ARB used a yield-price elasticity value range of 0.2 to 0.4.
 In subsequent modeling, Purdue researchers have used a single yield-price elasticity value of 0.25 based on an econometric estimate made by Keeney and Hertel.
-The elasticity subgroup, as part of its final Expert Workgroup recommendations suggested that ARB should maintain a value of 0.25 for this elasticity.
+The elasticity subgroup, as part of its final Expert Workgroup recommendations suggested that ARB should maintain a central value of 0.25 for this elasticity.

 In contrast, the independent reviewer Steve Berry concluded that there is little relationship between changes in crop yields and price.
-In this report, Professor Berry demonstrates that several research papers, including those which form the basis of the Keeney-Hertel yield-price elasticity estimate of 0.25, find that the yield-price elasticity cannot be distinguished from zero.
+In this report, Professor Berry demonstrates that several research papers, including those which form the basis of the Keeney-Hertel yield-price elasticity estimate of 0.25, find that the short-run yield-price elasticity cannot be distinguished from zero.
 Furthermore, in recent work with Wolfram Schlenker, Professor Berry uses an instrumental variables approach to estimate the “net yield” response to price.
 When crop prices rise there are two possible effects on yield.
 First, the yields on existing land may increase as farmers invest in inputs and technology to increase yields and maximize profits.
 Second, new land may come into production that has a different yield as compared to the existing land.
 The net yield elasticity takes both of these effects into account.
 Berry and Schlenker conclude that the net yield elasticity is near zero and that observed yields are generally explained by a very nearly linear “technology” time trend combined with the observed set of weather variables.
 Based on this conclusion, they provide an illustrative calculation that shows that if newly converted land is only two-thirds as productive as existing cropland, the short-run yield-price elasticity value should be no more than 0.1.

 Revised demand (food/feed consumption) response to price:

 The GTAP model predicts that an increase in biofuel production will lead to increased crop and food/feed commodity prices.
 These increases in prices in turn lead to an increase in supply of crops (through area expansion and potentially through increase in yields) as well as a decrease in demand for crops.
 The decrease in demand for crops occurs through substitution of biofuel co-products (e.g., dry distillers’ grain and solubles [DDGS]) for animal feed, reduced direct human consumption of crops, and reduced human consumption of livestock, which in turn leads to reduced consumption of crops for feed.
-The reduction of food and feed consumption has a very significant effect on the amount of land conversion and consequently the LUC carbon intensity value.
+The reduction of food and feed consumption has an effect on the amount of land conversion and consequently the LUC carbon intensity value.
 Using the same model used for ARB in the original modeling, Hertel et al. held global food consumption constant using a series of country-by-commodity subsidies.
 Holding food consumption fixed resulted in an increase in LUC carbon intensity of 41 percent for corn ethanol (from 27 to 38 g/MJ).